 The forestry sector has shifted during the period, from an emphasis on planting exotic trees in plantations for an export timber industry to one of promoting the sustainable use of Niue's indigenous forest and assisting communities to manage these as a renewable resource.
-Recent initiatives include a planned agro-forestry programme with the goal of bringing back large tracts of abandoned lands in N. and S. ends of island into active production so that rapid reduction of forests to large commercial taro production is reduced (Nakalevu, 2001).
+Recent initiatives include a planned agro-forestry programme with the goal of bringing back large tracts of abandoned lands in the north and south ends of the island into active production so that rapid reduction of forests to large commercial taro production is reduced (Nakalevu, 2001).
 There is an opportunity to develop a sustainable local timber industry.
 The emphasis for native forests has shifted to their conservation so that communities can make sustainable use of their resources, such as the lupe and peka.